nikouu/ZeroRedact/docfx/docs/design/general-design.md

 ZeroRedact is not a data validation tool.
 Data is only validated enough to perform successful redactions.
 For example:
 1. "email@example.com" is valid and will be redacted with the requested redaction type
-1. "email..@example.com" is not a valid email due to ".." but will be redacted with the requested redaction type
 1. "emailexample.com" is not a valid email due to no "@" and will be redacted with a fixed width redaction as the "@" symbol is important for redacting
 1. "Call me @ your earliest convenience.
 Thanks." is not a valid email, but will be redacted with the requested redaction type